daniabib/overweight-dogs/README.md

 ```
 ## Things I'm still implementing
 - ~~A simple Streamlit frontend.~~ ✅
-- A docker-compose pipeline to simplify deployment on AWS.
+- ~~A docker-compose pipeline to simplify deployment on AWS ECS.~~ ✅

 ## Support